ccdaisy/Spiral-Knights-Model-Converter/README.md

 Current work status: **Working on project!**

-Working on: **Rewriting the project to read faster.
-NOTE: THIS UPDATE WILL DROP XML READING.**

 #What is Spiral Knights Model to OBJ?
 Spiral Knights model to OBJ is a tool for anyone who wants to animate or 3D print models from Spiral Knights!